-The 804-hectare Northamptonshire estate is centred on Higham Ferrers and Wollaston and consists mainly of arable farms.
+The 1,988-acre Northamptonshire estate is centred on Higham Ferrers and Wollaston and consists mainly of arable farms.
 It also includes an 18-hole golf course and a Vocational Skills Academy developed jointly by the Duchy and Moulton College.

-The Lincolnshire estate currently consists of around 860 hectares of prime agricultural farmland, based largely around the town of Donington to the west of Spalding.
+The Lincolnshire estate currently consists of around 2,595 acres of prime agricultural farmland, based largely around the town of Donington to the west of Spalding.
 All five Duchy farms are operated by significant potato and salad/root crop producers.
 This is part of a Duchy policy to diversify its agricultural holdings by investing in high quality cereal and root crop farms in the Lincolnshire area.
 Additional land has also been acquired at Bicker.
 The Lincolnshire Survey also includes the historic Bolingbroke Castle and a large area of tidal mudflats.